sindresorhus/got/readme.md

 \* It's almost API compatible with the browser `fetch` API.\
 \*\* Need to switch the protocol manually.
 Doesn't accept PUSH streams and doesn't reuse HTTP/2 sessions.\
 \*\*\* Currently, only `DownloadProgress` event is supported, `UploadProgress` event is not supported.\
 :sparkle: Almost-stable feature, but the API may change.
-Don't hestitate to try it out!\
+Don't hesitate to try it out!\
 :grey_question: Feature in early stage of development.
 Very experimental.

 <!-- GITHUB -->